TimGodholy/geopolitical-forecasting-survey/README.md

 - **Download for Reuse**: Clone or download the repository if you wish to adapt the survey or data for your own research.
 Please ensure proper citation if reusing the data.

 ## Citation
-If you use this repository or its contents in your research or publications, please cite it as follows:
+If you find this repository helpful in your research, feel free to acknowledge it or cite it as follows:

 Gottselig, T. (2025). **Understanding Trust in Geopolitical Forecasting Algorithms: Master’s Thesis Repository**. (https://github.com/TimGodholy/geopolitical-forecasting-survey.git).